freedomofpress/securedrop-docs/docs/admin/installation/passphrases.rst

 Journalist
 ----------

-The journalist will be using a *SecureDrop Workstation* to view submissions with the SecureDrop App.
+The journalist will be using a *Journalist Workstation* to view submissions with the SecureDrop Application.
 The tasks performed by the journalist will require the following set of passphrases:

--  The Qubes full disk encryption (FDE) password of the SecureDrop Workstation they use, required to unlock system storage on boot.
+-  The Qubes full disk encryption (FDE) password of the Journalist Workstation they use, required to unlock system storage on boot.
--  The Qubes system user password for the SecureDrop Workstation they use, required to log in.
+-  The Qubes system user password for the Journalist Workstation they use, required to log in.

 The journalist will also need to have a two-factor authenticator, such as an Android or iOS device with FreeOTP installed, or a YubiKey.
 This means the journalist will also have the following credential: